shenmishajing/lightning_template/docs/configs/deep_update.md

 #### add key and modify key ####

-Just write the key-value pair to add or modify in source.
+Just write the key-value pair to add or modify context in the `source`.

 For example (using yaml to present python dict).